Alrysc/onb_docs/docs/lua/useful_functions.md

 ### math.random

-Generates a random number.

-This can be called with either zero, one, or two inputs.
+`math.random` returns a random number.
+It can be called with either zero, one, or two inputs.

 ONB seeds the random number generator for us, so you will never need to call `math.randomseed` (in fact, attempting to do so will fail),